Hi, I'm Candace

 So how can you fix this?
 Easy.
 Just open up a separate checking bank account and possibly a credit card account for your business.
 If you don’t have an LLC, it doesn’t even have to be a business account… you can just open up a separate bank account in your personal name that you solely use for business.

 You can open up a number of online checking accounts within minutes.
+We love the Bluevine Business Checking Account.
 There’s no excuse not to make this happen!

 A Forbes study showed that 93% of small business owners overpay on their taxes due to missed deductions and lack of bookkeeping.
 Soul crushing, right?
 Bookkeeping is not overly glamorous, but it is essential in business and tax planning.
 You cannot even begin to plan for tax season, implement tax saving strategies, or let alone make sound business decisions without knowing your income, expenses, and taxable net income.

 Not sure where to start?
-Download my free Accounting Checklist!
-Or if you’d like a step by step guide on how to implement your own bookkeeping system, with templates included, be sure to check out my Fearless Finances Workshop.
+Download our free Accounting Checklist!
+Or if you’d like a step by step guide on how to implement your own bookkeeping system, with templates included, be sure to check out our Fearless Finances Workshop.

 When you’re working for an employer, it is their responsibility to ensure that federal and state taxes are withheld from your paycheck.
 However, if you’re an independent contractor, freelancer, own your own business, or do any income-producing side hustle, the burden to pay Uncle Sam is solely on you.